-Organized boundary-layer clouds, such as are seen in a satellite image.
+Figure 6.9Illustration of organized boundary-layer clouds, such as could be seen in a satellite image over an ocean.
 Grey = clouds.

 6.4.
 CLOUD CLASSIFICATION

 Clouds are classified by their shapes (i.e., their morphology).
 The classification method introduced in 1803 by Luke Howard is still used today, as approved by the World Meteorology Organization (WMO).